unicef/publicgoods-toolkit/introduction.md

 same holds true for open standards, which, among other things, describe how software should function.
 We note a few unique points to be made about any differences between these DPG components in the paper.
-However, open data and AI models merit deeper treatment in a future revision.
+However, the complexities around open data and AI models merit deeper treatment in a future revision.

 Lastly, it's worth prefacing this operational toolkit with a brief